katyukha/Odood/docs/odood/src/assembly.md

 This group contains following commands:
 - `odood assembly init` - allows to initalize assembly (new assembly or clone existing assembly from git)
+- `odood assembly use` - allows to configure server to use assembly from specified path.
+Useful in CI flows.
 - `odood assembly status` - show current status of assembly
 - `odood assembly sync` - this command synchronizes assembly to actual state.
 This operation includes following steps done automatically:
   - Clone or update (pull) all git sources listed in spec